Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 \subsection{Idea of the proof}

-The proof is inspired by the analysis developed in \cite{HPTV15} and also in \cite{KP11}, with two important differences.
+The overall strategy is inspired from the analysis developed in \cite{HPTV15} and also in \cite{KP11}, with two important differences.

 $-$ Firstly, the analysis of the time non-resonant interactions is more complicated due to small divisor problems.
 For some quasi-resonant interactions, we can still perform a Poincaré--Dulac normal form reduction to obtain an integrable decay in time, thanks to a frequency separation property based on a cluster decomposition recalled in Lemma \ref{lem:sep}.
 The remaining quasi-resonant interactions, which cannot be treated with a normal form method, contribute to the effective system.
-These non-resonant contributions are precisely the~{\it~high~$\times$~low~$\to$~high} frequency interactions, where the incoming high frequency and the outgoing frequency are in the same dyadic cluster.
+These non-resonant contributions are precisely the~high~$\times$~low~$\to$~high frequency interactions, where the incoming high frequency and the outgoing frequency are in the same dyadic cluster.
 We give a precise definition of the effective system in \eqref{eq:Q}.

+$-$ Secondly, we show that these effective interactions do not trigger any growth of the Sobolev norms.
+Since the incoming high frequency and the outgoing frequency belong to the same dyadic cluster, we construct in Lemma \ref{lem:cons} an exact conserved quantity for the effective system at the level of the $h^{s}(\T^{d})$ norm.

-$-$ Secondly, we propose a general strategy leveraging dispersive decay alongside the stability of Sobolev norms to prove modified scattering.
-Specifically, we make use of the natural dispersive estimate claimed in Theorem \ref{thm:main} to simplify the analysis of the space non-resonant interactions, and to propose a concise self-contained proof.
-This allows us to prove the result in any dimension, and to have an arbiltrarilly small loss of derivatives in the $\R$-direction compared to the strong norm.
+Building on this stability, we propose a general strategy that leverages the dispersive decay together with the conservation of the Sobolev norms to prove modified scattering.
+Specifically, we make use of the natural dispersive estimate claimed in Theorem \ref{thm:main} to simplify the analysis of the space non-resonant interactions, and to give a concise self-contained proof.
+This allows us to prove the result in any dimension, and to have an arbitrarily small loss of derivatives in the $\R$-direction compared to the strong norm.